Veams/rx-store/README.md

 # Veams RxStore (`@veams/rx-store`)

-Veams RxStore provides the missing RxJS wrapper for Redux to provide a simple but powerful state management module.
+> Veams RxStore provides the missing RxJS wrapper for Redux to provide a simple but powerful state management module.

-It is framework agnostic and can be used in Angular, React, Vue or any other web application frameworks/libraries.
+**It is framework agnostic and can be used in any web application frameworks/libraries** like Angular, React, Vue.

-TypeScript is supported.
+**It is written in TypeScript.**

+**It is bundled and gzipped around 5KB.**

 ## Why this package?